Coronavirus: Number of cases rise by 32 but no new deaths reported in the State

 There were no new deaths of people with Covid-19 for the third day in a row but 32 new cases reported in the State by the National Public Health Emergency Team (NPHET) on Tuesday.
 This is the highest number of new cases in over a month.

-There have been a total of 1,746 Covid-19 related deaths in the State and 25,670 confirmed case.
-Over the past week, 49,264 tests were carried out,, of which 157 tests were positive, giving a positivity rate of 0.3 per cent.
+There have been a total of 1,746 Covid-19 related deaths in the State and 25,670 confirmed cases.
+Over the past week, 49,264 tests were carried out, of which 157 tests were positive, giving a positivity rate of 0.3 per cent.

 Acting Chief Medical Officer Dr Ronan Glynn said knowing the symptoms and contacting a GP immediately is a crucial component to identifying and containing this disease.